 A three way light switch has a black wire that serves the same purpose as the white wire.
 It is usually attached to the black screw on the circuit breaker panel.
 It is also attached to the common black screw and red screw on the other switch.
-The white and red wires are usually taped together with blue electrical tape.
+The white wires are usually taped together with blue electrical tape or wire nut.
 Both of these wires connect to the two screw terminals on a three-way light switch.

 During installation, the original installers used acceptable materials and wiring methods and may not have followed standard industry practices.
 Therefore, it is necessary to know the functions of each wire on a three way light switch.
 To troubleshoot a three-way switch, you need to identify its functions.
 To do so, read the following information.
 You’ll be able to tell which wires go to which terminals.

 A three-wire light switch is designed to have two “traveler” wires (black and red), which are connected to screw terminals on the switch.
 This configuration allows alternate paths for hot current to flow, giving you more flexibility in controlling your lights.
 The wires on a three-wire switch are colored, red indicates hot, and white indicates neutral.
 In addition to the three colors, you should also look for the corresponding wires in the power-in cable, which are usually green.

 To test if your light switch works properly, use a volt meter or a non-contact voltage detector to trace the wires.
 If you can’t see the wires, simply flip the switch over to check whether they’re hot or not.
 You should see two wires on the left and right sides of the first switch – these are known as the travelers.
 Then, hook up one wire to each traveler and see if the light works.
 If not, hook up the other wire and cap it with a wire nut.

 How can I tell which wire is common on a 3-way switch?